FingerMotion Inc. (FNGR): Skating on Thin Ice? We Know the Answer

-FingerMotion Inc. (NASDAQ:FNGR) went down by -26.09% from its latest closing price compared to the recent 1-year high of $9.80.
-The company’s stock price has collected -37.97% of loss in the last five trading sessions.
+FingerMotion Inc. (NASDAQ:FNGR) went up by 30.97% from its latest closing price compared to the recent 1-year high of $9.80.
+The company’s stock price has collected -11.98% of loss in the last five trading sessions.

 Is It Worth Investing in FingerMotion Inc. (NASDAQ :FNGR) Right Now?